 - Tap and hold on the handlebar, then drag up to reveal the QuickType bar above the iOS keyboard again

-Because it takes up the equivalent of another key row, it almost feels like QuickType was built more for the iPad, iPhone 6, and iPhone 6 Plus with the larger screens, as it’s quite cramped on an iPhone 4S or even on the iPhone 5 and iPod touch series.
+Because it takes up the equivalent of another key row, it almost feels like QuickType was built more for the iPad, iPhone, and iPhone Plus with the larger screens, as it’s quite cramped on models earlier than iPhone 6 like an iPhone 4S or even on the iPhone 5 and iPod touch series.
 The smaller screen devices in particularly are probably more likely to want to hide QuickType if not disable it outright, which can be done through Keyboard Settings in iOS.
 For users of smaller screens (or anyone really) who want to type a bit faster in iOS, adding a good third party keyboard to iOS can often be a better solution to QuickType, since it won’t take up any additional screen space and some of the gesture-based keyboards work very well for fast typing.